-More specifically, what is the Peeragogy Project?
+More specifically, what is peeragogy and/or what is the Peeragogy Project?

 PRQ This is a project that began spontaneously.
 We didn't have a plan at the beginning.
 We just talked about the things that concerned us the most.
 What do you need if you want to learn with others, how to learn better? what do you want to learn?
 Where do you want to learn?
 When do you want to learn?
 Basic questions that can be answered in many ways.
 We don't have a strict line.
 We have a map, maybe, but a map that can be walked through by many different paths.
 Paths that you choose can be related to the people you are working with.
 I think it's been a great experience for us.
 As Lisa said, we have been recognizing the talents and strengths of every person that has contributed to and participated in this project.
-What are some of the things you're concerned about that brought you here?

-LSM The map analogy that Paola just mentioned is really good.
+LSM OK.
+I'll take my best shot with this.
+Going back to what I said earlier and building off what other people have said.
+Because we don't have a good mental construct of how this works, and measurement is difficult.
+We haven't learned how to measure these connections.
+I think what peeragogy and the Peeragogy Project can do is it can establish what people have said about focusing on the process.
+It can help people understand the process better.
+Because this lack of structure can be uncomfortable for people.
+We need to understand when that discomfort is acceptable, so they don't revert and become counterproductive participants in the process.
+The map analogy that Paola just mentioned, is really good too.
 It's not about providing a direct path.
-If you're on a trip trying to get from LA to Chicago, there are many paths you can take.
-What's important is making sure you're monitoring your resources and you're taking care of things along the way.
+If you're on a trip trying to get from LA to Chicago, there's many paths you can take.
+It's making sure you're monitoring your resources and you're taking care of things along the way.
 You can drift off-course.
 One plus one can equal zero if things don't work out well.
 So, what peeragogy and the Peeragogy Project can do is to provide some structure and framework around the unstructured way that things can be done.
 People trying to make sure their methods are constructive and beneficial now have some guidelines and things to watch out for.